JoshuaMichaelHall-Tech/enhanced-terminal-environment/README.md

 Claude was used as a development aid while all final implementation decisions and code review were performed by Joshua Michael Hall.

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+The authors or copyright holders shall not be liable for any claim, damages or other liability arising from the use of the software.

+This project is a work in progress and may contain bugs or incomplete features.
+Users are encouraged to report any issues they encounter.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+> "Master the basics.
+Then practice them every day without fail." - John C. Maxwell